nathanjukes/URL-Titan/README.md

 ## About URL-Titan
 URL-Titan is a free, open source URL shortener that provides flexibility with URLs, allowing for new techniques such as tracking the URL: seeing where it's being used and how often etc.

-URL-Titan is fully built using C# within ASP.NET Core with the help of HTML, CSS and EF Core
+URL-Titan is a full stack web app that was fully built using C# within ASP.NET Core with the help of HTML, CSS and EF Core

+## Using the App
+<h4>This app is currently being tested and deployed, feel free to view the source code though!</h4>

+The app is hosted at: (URL), simply head  there and begin using the web app!

+Please note: This app is running entirely off my Raspberry Pi (As of Summer 2020) - Please be aware that downtime may occur in off-peak times.

 ## Source Code
 Head to this directory to find the source code for URL-Titan: